Skip to content

 • Be enrolled in grades 9-12 (high school, including home school) at the time of application

-• Employees (and their immediate family members) of private and public agencies under contract or grant with the U.S. Department of State who perform services on behalf of the U.S. Department of State exchange programs are ineligible.
+• Employees (and their immediate family members) of private and public organizations under contract or cooperative agreement/grant with the U.S. Department of State who perform services on behalf of ECA Youth exchange programs.
+This provision includes all employees, paid or unpaid (including part-time or temporary employees, consultants, externs, interns, fellows and personal services contractors).

 State Select